 There are picnic areas and one picnic shelter available for day use.
 Picnic tables and grills are located at most picnic sites.
 The picnic shelter may be reserved by contacting the property office.

 - Jackson Creek Trail - 1.5 miles - Self-guiding interpretive trail.
 Traverses a variety of terrain and forest types.
 Trail begins 3/4 mile north of the Forest Office.

 - High King Trail - .5 miles - Steep trail cut through a heavily forested hillside.
 The trail leads up to a scenic view, returning to starting point along the same path, and connects with the end of Scarce of Fat Trail.
 Trail begins below dam about 1.5 miles from the Forest Office.

-- Tecumseh Trail - 42 miles - This trail follows the proposed national Tecumseh Trail route that was to to span from Florida to Canada.
+- Tecumseh Trail - 42 miles - This trail follows the proposed national Tecumseh Trail route that was to span from Florida to Canada.
 The trail begins near the head of Panther Creek.
-The trail ends 42 miles later at the Morgan-Monroe Office.
-Trailheads are located near Crooked Creek Lake, the north boat ramp at Yellowwood Lake, at Prange Pond on Dubois Ridge Road, at Bear Lake and at the Morgan-Monroe office.
-Camping is allowed in the backcountry area along the Low Gap Trail, at the north end of Yellowwood Lake, and where the trail begins/ends at the Hoosier National Forest.
-Flooding may block several sections of trail during wet weather and potable water can only be found at property offices.
+The trail ends 42 miles later at the Morgan-Monroe State Forest office.
+Trailheads are located near Crooked Creek Lake, the north boat ramp at Yellowwood Lake, at Prange Pond on Dubois Ridge Road, at Bear Lake, and at the Morgan-Monroe State Forest office.
+Camping is allowed in the backcountry area along the Low Gap Trail, at the north end of Yellowwood Lake in the designated campground, and where the trail begins/ends at Hoosier National Forest.
+Flooding may block several sections of trail during wet weather, and potable water can be found only at property offices.